 I love this School.
 The teacher's here really care about you and your children.
 It is very multicultural and the office staff are very friendly and helpful.
 I have 2 children enrolled in the school and they both love it.

 Short Avenue Elementary School is a public elementary school in Los Angeles.
-The principal of Short Avenue Elementary School is Cynthia Paulos, who can be contacted at email@example.com.
-364 children attend Short Avenue Elementary School and are mostly Black, non-Hispanic; Hispanic; and Asian.
-14% of the Short Avenue Elementary School students have "limited English proficiency."
+The principal of Short Avenue Elementary School is Cynthia Paulos and can be contacted at firstname.lastname@example.org.
+364 students go to Short Avenue Elementary School and identify as Black, non-Hispanic; Hispanic; and Asian.
+14% of the Short Avenue Elementary School students are "limited in English proficiency."
 58% of the 364 students here get reduced lunch prices.
-The ratio of students to teachers at Short Avenue Elementary School is 16:1.
+The student to teacher ratio at Short Avenue Elementary School is 16:1.
 Grand View Boulevard Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture